mCRL2org/mCRL2/doc/sphinx/source/user_manual/build_instructions/configuration.rst

 ``CTAGS``
   *Default*: ``/PATH/WITH/FILE/ctags``

   This variable specifies the location where Ctags can be found.
 Ctags is a program that generates an index (or tag) file of names found in source and header files of various programming languages.

-``SVNVERSION``
-  *Default*: ``/PATH/WITH/FILE/svnversion``

-  This variable specifies the location where ``svnversion`` can be found.
-  ``svnversion`` is a program for summarizing the revision mixture of a working copy.
-The program is used to generate the version information that the tools report.